Whether your event is live or virtual, a successful event takes careful planning and delivery, below are some things to consider.

 What Kind of Event Can I Run?

-The 2021 Wyndham Learning Festival will run from 1-5 September 2021, and will be offering 55 fully curated learning events.
+The 2022 Wyndham Learning Festival will run from 1-7 September 2022, and will be offering 55 fully curated learning events.
+The theme for 2022 is Building a Resilient, Sustainable Wyndham.

 Learning activities can be as formal or informal and as big or small as you want them to be.
 The learning activity could be something that you are already doing and the festival provides a vehicle to showcase this work.
 Here are some suggestions for learning activity events.